mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

  * All tools registered and available to the query loop.
  *
  * Tool groups:
- *   File    - read, write, search
+ *   File    - read, write, edit, search
  *   Shell   - run commands
  *   HITL    - clarifying questions to the user
  *   Swarm   - spawn/message teammates (added in Part 1)